sustech-taskmate/ProductDocument/docs/Introduction/README.md

 ## Background

-The sakai system of SUSTech is not very convenient for TAs and teachers to grade assignments.
-We develop this project to help TAs and teachers to have a more convenient grading environment.
+Sakai is a popular system which is set up in 2005 March.
+Many colleges, business organizations and individual developers are taking part in this project.
+Up till now, more than 300 colleges are using Sakai in their daily work.
+However, due to the unstable network and inconvenient interface, many students and teachers hope a more useful and convenient system for their study and work.

-## Project Target
+## Project Scope

-We want to develop a desktop application that can be deployed on different operating systems.
-If users are students, they can submit assignments, and check the score.
-If users are TAs or teachers, they can grade assignments and discuss them.
+We hope to develop a desktop application which can be installed on different operating systems.
+We hope our users can use their CAS accounts to log in our project.

-We expect students have a clear vision of assignments and scores.
-And graders can conveniently preview the attachments of assignment online rather than download to localhost or download in batches, get the relevant statistics and feedback information of specific assignment.
+With the authentication of SUSTech, different user can get their own authority:
+- For students, they can submit their assignments in the system.
+- For teachers and teacher assistants, they can grade students' assignments online, get the statistical results and chat with other teachers.

 ## Target Users

 Teachers, TAs and students of SUSTech.

-## Project Scope

-The functions of our project includes CAS login certification submit assignments, send arguments, check scores, grade assignments with notes on questions and individual items, discuss assignments, preview attachments, get the relevant statistics and so on.